MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Deploying/SQLServerContainers.md

 <ul>
   <li> Enable the application to be the prime focus </li>
   <li> The developer can specify what the application needs to run successfully and provides immutability for the execution </li>
-  <li> The operations can easily deploy with cchange control without the need for xomplex runbooks that are often incomplete.</li>
+  <li> The operations can easily deploy with change control without the need for complex runbooks that are often incomplete.</li>
-  <li> Very fast deployment as existing container hosts are leveraged instead of requiring new VMs enabling faster response oto scale requirements </li>
+  <li> Very fast deployment as existing container hosts are leveraged instead of requiring new VMs enabling faster response to scale requirements </li>
   <li> Simpler upgrade patterns </li>
   <li> Portability </li>
   <li> Very thin instances on a shared kernel </li>